standardgalactic/zet/_papers/OOPSLA_17.md

     against specifications, but how can we verify the specifications themselves?
 This talk explores what it means to formally verify a specification.
-We solve three challenges: (1) How to create a secondary, higher-level speci cation that can be effectively reviewed by processor designers who are not experts in formal verification; (2) How to avoid common-mode failures between the specifications; and (3) How to
+We solve three challenges: (1) How to create a secondary, higher-level specification that can be effectively reviewed by processor designers who are not experts in formal verification; (2) How to avoid common-mode failures between the specifications; and (3) How to